tribe-framework/junction/README.md

 ## Validate

-- Test and validate the changes by using instructions in "Build New Junction".
+- Test and validate the changes by using instructions in "To re-build latest Junction".
 - Make sure, after testing,